As Josh Hawley loses a book deal over the Capitol riots, his GOP mentor says backing him was ‘the worst mistake I ever made’

 Hawley had been the first senator to announce he would object to President-elect Joe Biden’s victory, citing baseless claims of mass election fraud.
-So when the rioters bashed inside, attempting to overturn the election, it was clear he was at fault, Danforth said.
+So when the rioters bashed inside, attempting to overturn the election, it was clear who was at fault, Danforth said.

 The former senator was far from the only one to lay blame on his former protege.
 In the span of about five hours on Thursday afternoon, Hawley was denounced by one of his top donors, dropped from a book deal and lambasted by several Missouri Republicans.
 Calls for him to resign poured in from the editorial boards of Missouri’s two major newspapers and students at the law school where he was once taught.